deepakshimpi1/InterviewPreparation1/sql.md

 ---------------------------
 create temp table_table
 (
-	a intger
+	a integer
 )
 ---------------------------
-Materlized View: Physical storage data
+Materialized View: Physical storage data
-Used for pre computation scnerio
+Used for pre computation scenario

 Use case:
-Our director has requirement to he wanted to see data in terms of graph and detail format in tablu.
+Our director has requirement to he wanted to see data in terms of graph and detail format in Tableau.

 As it had millions of records and the requirement was not for real time data.
 So we created MV and added data from all past day and added nightly trigger to refresh the MV to insert new day data.

-This Tableu report to show all the client request which has total transaction for each clients against search, item and detail request.
+This Tableau report to show all the client request which has total transaction for each clients against search, item and detail request.

 ---------------------------